 Edmond Otis Sensei

 Edmond Otis Sensei, a New Zealand resident from 2008 and citizen from 2015, has practiced karate since childhood and is internationally known as a competitor, instructor, coach, and judge.
 He is Chairman of the Shotokan International Alliance, has coached numerous competitors to USA national and international championships, and has personally developed many high-ranking instructors.

 Otis Sensei is a Senior Lecturer on the Faculty of Health and Sport Science, at EIT, in Hawke’s Bay.
 Before he and his family moved to NZ, he was a Senior Lecturer in Humanities and Physical Education, and Director of Martial Arts at the University of California, Riverside – the largest collegiate martial arts program in the United States.
 NOTE: PLEASE SEE A FEW ARTICLES BELOW…

 An 8th Dan (degree) black belt, Otis Sensei travels extensively throughout North America, Europe, and New Zealand, conducting seminars for instructors and students that focus on karate as a rigorous and demanding physical art, an effective and decisive means of self-defense, an exciting competitive sport, and, for some, a philosophy of life.

 Otis Sensei’s training began, at the age of 12, under the direct guidance of the Japan Karate Association’s (JKA) legendary, Hidetaka Nishiyama Sensei and Yutaka Yaguchi Sensei.
 At 18 he became a full time student of Ray Dalke Sensei (Nishiyama’s senior US student, and one of the first 3 non-Japanese to achieve official JKA instructor status).
 Otis Sensei was the senior member and captain of the national championship “Riverside Dojo” team coached jointly by Dalke Sensei and, JKA kumite icon, Frank Smith Sensei, for 12 years.
-He has been a close personal student of AJKA-I International Technical Director, Leslie Safer Sensei, 9th dan, since 1984.
+He has been a personal student of AJKA-I International Technical Director, Leslie Safer Sensei, 9th dan, from 1984 – 2019.

 Otis Sensei takes great joy in teaching Karate in Napier to students of all ages and levels of ability, and is excited about the prospect and challenge of personally developing the Napier Karate program for kids and adults in Hawke’s Bay.